Podskio/pulsepoint/README.md

 ### Incidents

-`getIncidents(agencyId)` Fetches active and recent incidents for a given agency.
+`getIncidents(agencyIds)` Fetches active and recent incidents for a given agency or array of agencies.

 To obtain an agency id: